 Budgies cannot survive on seed alone.

 What you feed your budgies will have everything to do with their health and fertility.
 Budgies require a higher protein than your smaller “parakeet”.
-We keep our budgies on about 16 % protein on a feed either premium parakeet or 42% parakeet, which means 42% canary grass seed.
-Some people custom mix their feed with other seeds but this has worked very well for us.
+I have changed my feeding program to a custom mix of 50% canary, 40% proso millet and 10% oat groats.
 Always make sure your seed is clean, not moldy or dusty and free of bugs.
 Birdseed can be “buggy”.
+Mine is kept in a large chest freezer.

 The birds are free fed the seed in the flight aviaries from feeders on the ground.
 The feeders are kept full, making sure that there is actually seed and not all hulls in there.